Russian

 In

-Western origin, at first through contacts with Ukrainian and
+origin, at first through contacts with Ukrainian and Polish models.
+German

 A

-century and continues to reclaim traditional melodies and chanting
+continues to reclaim traditional melodies and chanting styles.

 Kyivan Tradition.